Global Listed Infrastructure monthly review and outlook

 A monthly review and outlook of the Global Listed Infrastructure sector.

-Market review - as at March 2025
+Market review - as at June 2025

 Fund performance

 1 Fund performance is based on the Singapore unit trust, net of fees, expressed in SGD terms.
-All stock and sector performance data expressed in local currency terms.
-Source: Bloomberg.

 Fund activity

-Market outlook and fund positioning
+Market outlook and Fund positioning

-The Fund invests in a range of listed infrastructure assets including toll roads, airports, railroads, utilities and renewables, energy midstream, wireless towers and data centres.
+The Fund invests in a range of listed infrastructure assets including toll roads, airports, railroads, utilities and renewables, energy midstream, wireless towers and data centers.
 These sectors share common characteristics, like barriers to entry and pricing power, which can provide investors with inflation-protected income and strong capital growth over the medium-term.

 Important Information